 Memory Palace Thanet

-Commissioned by Turner Contemporary as part of the Digital Commission series, ‘Memory Palace Thanet’ is an on-going project which uses video game technology to build its own virtual archive of things to remember.
+Commissioned by Turner Contemporary as part of the Digital Commission series, ‘Memory Palace Thanet’ is a project which uses video game technology to build its own virtual archive of things to remember.
 Through it, Thanet residents are invited to digitise, document and memorialise personal objects as artefacts, which act as placeholders for memories.
 These artefacts are arranged in a 3D environment where visitors can navigate and sieve through a growing collection of things deemed important for creating a digital archaeology of contemporary Thanet.
 'Memory Palace Thanet' is developed in collaboration with Travayne Burrows (Blasé Games).
 The musical score and soundscape was custom made by Francesca Ter-Berg.

 As we began creating 'Memory Palace Thanet' during a period of national lockdown, we asked Thanet residents to submit their artefacts remotely (this meant sending us a photograph of an object or describing a memory in words).
 Timing allowed us to meet with some residents outside to create 3D models of their artefacts using photogrammetry software.
 We have embedded these contributions into our gaming environment, which we have built using 3D modelling and our own photoscanned memories.
 Spread throughout this landscape, visitors will find 3D generated crystals that, when activated by the visitor's proximity, reveal a piece of a 'memory path'.

 Here's a tour of 'The Isle' after sunset....